New York State Route 421: History

 In 1923, the New York State Legislature passed a law authorizing the construction of a highway connecting Route 24 (an unsigned legislative route that is now part of NY 30) to the new Veterans' Mountain Camp, an American Legion camp on Tupper Lake.
 The work was funded through appropriations defined in the law.
 The beginning of a state road to the camp came in 1924 when earth movers were brought in by the Harnathy Contracting Company, with construction beginning in early June.
 The project would include construction of a concrete bridge over the Bog River.
 However, Hanrathy was unable to finish the job as it went bankrupt, and a second firm, the Spadaccini Realty Construction Corporation of The Bronx was brought into finish the job, which began in June 1925.
-The bridge over the Bog River was completed on August 29, 1925 and they announced would be opened for traffic within ten days.
+The bridge over the Bog River was completed on August 29, 1925, and they announced would be opened for traffic within ten days.
 The route finally opened in 1925, with the Veterans Camp opening on May 15, 1926.
 This road was extended from modern NY 30 north to a dead end at Warren Point.
 In the 1930 renumbering of state highways in New York, hundreds of state-maintained highways that did not yet have a designation were assigned one.
 The Veterans' Mountain Camp highway was designated as NY 421 by the following year.

+On February 22, 1960, the American Legion Mountain Camp Corporation in Albany, New York made a decision to abdicate a right-of-way west of NY 421 to the Delaware and Hudson Railway station at Horseshoe.
+The decision was made because the Veterans Mountain Camp, operated by the American Legion, would not operate during the summer of 1960.
+This 4.1 mi right-of-way would be given to the New York State Department of Public Works (NYSDPW) to build a new public highway for traffic between the two destinations.
+This would open the area to trout fishermen who would visit the Horseshoe area.
+Fishermen in the area would have to take the Delaware and Hudson Railway line from Little Tupper Lake and Sabattis to reach fishing spots on Big Tupper Lake.

+NYSDPW let out bids for the project, which would construct a new gravel road with asphalt over the former dirt, with a right-of-way that narrowed to 50 ft wide due to state lands on each side.
+Because of the use of state lands, the right-of-way owned by the American Legion bypassed issues with construction.
+If the new public roadway would have used the state land, it would have cost more.
+NYSDPW awarded a contract to the Jubilee Construction Company of Plattsburgh for $169,000 (1960 USD).
+The state sent out an engineer to set up the road for construction and the company brought in equipment by May 1960.
+The first week of May, Jubilee Construction closed the road to begin construction.